Disinformation as a myth: Censorship

 that is analog to the one usually seen in dictatorship or in what is not

 usually perceived, such as in “types of democracy” including democraturs or democratic dictatorship.
-In several of my texts I give a reference to a
+In several of

-I have also seen Hartmut Rosa’s Democracy
+democracy, and now I have also seen Hartmut Rosa’s Democracy needs

-cynical approach (not yet translated from the Portuguese) is J. U. Cavalcanti Netto´s book Democracia, um mito.
+is J. U. Cavalcanti Netto´s book Democracia, um mito.
 It is the same cynicism that is implied today in the

 general massive approach to disinformation, or in the war against criminality,

-or in the failure of the United Nations and the International Court of Justice or International Criminal Court in the context of world conflicts such as the Russia-NATO-Ukraine or Israel-Hamas.
+or in the failure of the United Nations and the International Court of Justice or International Criminal Court in the context

-implementation, i.e. of the difference between the doctrines of positive law
+the difference between the doctrines of positive

-versus natural law, as I illustrate in my blog (mainly here, but
+law, as I illustrate in my blog (mainly here, but also here and here).
+In order to have a chance of being implemented, law

-feeling of justice and charity, and not in a myth of democracy.
+must be rooted in humans’ feeling of justice and charity, and not in a myth of

 The semantic